 Director of Events and Education

-Jeremy DePasquale is membership coordinator for the National Cannabis Industry Association.
+Jeremy DePasquale is Membership Director for the National Cannabis Industry Association.
 Jeremy has extensive experience in non-profit membership organizations.
 He spent two years with the American Institute of Architects, primarily with the Colorado Chapter, planning their 2013 National Convention in Denver.
 He has a degree and background in politics, including serving as a campaign scheduler for a mayoral campaign in New York City.
 Jeremy is originally from upstate New York and lived in Washington, DC, before relocating to Denver in April 2012.

-Brian Gilbert is events coordinator for the National Cannabis Industry Association.
+Brian Gilbert is events manager for the National Cannabis Industry Association.
 He works to ensure the success of the NCIA events program through sponsorship support among member businesses, coordination of promotional efforts, and management of on-site event logistics.
 Brian got his start in the drug policy reform movement in 2009 as one of the founding members of the Students for Sensible Drug Policy chapter at Virginia Commonwealth University in Richmond, VA.
 He quickly became involved on the local, state, and national level as an Outreach Coordinator for SSDP’s live music activism-based AMPLIFY Project, transforming it over four years into a leading voice for drug policy reform and harm reduction within the live music community.
 In addition to his work with NCIA, Brian also serves as director of artist and volunteer relations for the AMPLIFY Project and sits on the board of directors of the non-profit harm reduction organization DanceSafe.
 He is originally from northern Virginia but relocated to Denver in 2014.

 Government Relations Coordinator